 All of the hats I work with are 100% wool, fur, fur blend, or straw.

 Vintage fur blend hats are my favorites.
 They're surface is smooth, soft, matte, and feels like velvet.
 They often go by the brand names Resistol and Dynafelt.
+The furs are coney, mink and beaver.
 They're fairly expensive to source, and I'm constantly shopping for them.
 These vintage hats are a dream to work with and take dye in softer tones than wool.
 I charge more for these because of the difficulty in finding them, and the restoration I have to do to make them viable as most have crumbling hat bands that need replacing.

 Straw/Shantung